• Top

 The Hakkaisan Firewalking Festival is celebrated at the Hakkaisan Son-Jinja Shrine near the Osaki Dam in Minamiuonuma.
 The festival is best accessed by private transportation.
 You can also take a taxi from Urasa or Itsukamachi stations, with the latter being the closer option of the two, but the former having more taxis waiting for passengers.
 Alternatively, buses that travel along route 291 will pass by the base of Mt Hakkai.
 Get off at the stop closest to Ryukokuji and walk up the road towards Hakkaisan Son-Jinja Shrine.

 The exact location of the festival grounds can be seen here.
 There is also a very delicious soba shop hidden behind the temple.
 I strongly suggest trying it out when you have the time.
-Check out my blog to know more about what you can do in Minamiuonuma in the fall season.

 Twitter Facebook